4 Best Employee Scheduling Software for Small Businesses

 - Mobile app is glitchy; desktop and mobile apps don’t always sync properly

-Like Homebase, its free tier includes employee scheduling and allows you to post open shifts and get time off and shift replacement requests via its mobile app (iOS and Android).
-While it can handle multilocation and unlimited employee scheduling, including overtime reporting, you have to subscribe to its paid plans to access these functionalities.
+Like Homebase, SocialSchedules’ free tier includes employee scheduling and allows you to post open shifts and get time off and shift replacement requests via its mobile app (iOS and Android).
+While it can handle multi-location and unlimited employee scheduling, including overtime reporting, you must subscribe to its paid plans to access these functionalities.

 SocialSchedules also doesn’t have phone support—you only get a dedicated support contact if you purchase its highest tier.
-Nonetheless, users rated its customer service favorably, wherein they commended its support team’s responsiveness and professionalism.
-Many others also like its intuitive interface and user-friendly tools.
 It is also the only provider on our list that doesn’t offer a free trial with its paid plans.

 The weekly team schedule on SocialSchedules allows you to see when team members are working to ensure you are fully staffed on a weekly basis.